PimWagemans09/deepslate_redstone/README.md

 Deepslate Redstone is a datapack that allows you to craft redstone components with Cobbled Deepslate and Blackstone instead of Cobblestone, and Deepslate instead of Stone
 You can of course still use cobblestone and stone in the crafting recipes but now you can mix in Cobbled Deepslate and Blackstone!

+> [!NOTE]
+> On 1.21.3, 1.21.4, and 1.21.5 when you add the datapack during world creation the game may tell you that the datapack whas made for an older version of Minecraft.
+This datapack is compatible with the newer version so you can ignore this warning

-## you can now use cobbled deepslate and blackstone in the following recipes:
+## you can use cobbled deepslate and blackstone in the following recipes:

 - dispenser
 - dropper